nsynkde/Tilda/README.md

 * Duration is the duration on tilda timeline.
 * FadeIn and FadeOut is the duration of the fade ramps at sart and end of a clip.
 * InPoint is the first frame in the source media.
-* OutPoint is the last frame in the source media.
+* SourceDuration is the length of the available source media.
-* If OutPint - InPoint is not equal the duartion of a clip, the content or clip time will be stretched.

 It is on purpose that the changes made in the inspector are written to the clip immediately, so you can see the effect of the value change immediately without opening / cloing the inspector each time.